-- Strategic Objectives: W1, W3, W4 NPPF paragraphs: 62 - A range of residential development should occur, particularly on larger sites.
-Genuine variety in the type of new accommodation is a requirement of the Borough's development strategy (policy S4).
+- Strategic Objectives: W1, W3, W4 - 5.72 A wide range of residential development should occur, particularly on larger sites.
+Genuine variety in the type of new accommodation is a requirement of the Borough's development strategy (Policy S4).
 Dartford's policy framework includes several measures for the provision of high quality dwellings of sufficient size and usability, appropriate to local needs.
-This includes minimum nationally described room sizes (policy M1) but also principles set out in the policy below in relation to overall size, adaptability and the specialist needs of the population. - 5.66 The Residential Needs Assessment25 considered the sizes of dwellings required to meet the needs of the Borough's population over the plan period.
-Figure 10 shows the expected overall aggregate mix of homes required.
-In terms of market housing, it is clear that the greatest need is for 3 bedroom homes, but with significant need for 2 and 4 bedroom homes.
+This includes minimum nationally described room sizes (Policy M1) but also principles set out in the policy below in relation to overall size, adaptability and the specialist needs of the population. - 5.73 The Residential Needs Assessment considered the sizes of dwellings required to meet the needs of the Borough's population.
+Figure 12 shows the expected overall aggregate mix of homes required as estimated by the 2019 Assessment.
+In terms of market housing, it is clear that the greatest need is for 3 bedroom homes, but with significant need for two and four bedroom homes.
 For affordable dwellings, the needs for different sizes of homes are more evenly spread.

-Figure 10: Indication of Mix of Dwelling Size (with Tenure)
+Figure 12: Indication of Mix of Dwelling Size (with Tenure)

-^{} Market housing includes both owner-occupied and private rented
+\ Market housing includes both owner-occupied and private rented